openmedlab/DeblurringMIM/README.md

 ### Deblurring Masked Image Modelling is Better Recipe for Ultrasound Image Analysis

 ### Introduction
-Our initial paper is presented in [Deblurring Masked Autoencoder is Better Recipe for Ultrasound Image Recognition](https://arxiv.org/pdf/2306.08249.pdf).
+Our initial paper is presented in [Deblurring Masked Autoencoder is Better Recipe for Ultrasound Image Recognition](https://arxiv.org/pdf/2306.08249.pdf) in MICCAI 2023.

 Compared with the initial version which propose a novel deblurring MAE for ultrasound image recognition, this repository is an extension which has the following enhancements:
 - We extended the deblurring idea from only MAE to two MIM-based approaches ([MAE](https://openaccess.thecvf.com/content/CVPR2022/papers/He_Masked_Autoencoders_Are_Scalable_Vision_Learners_CVPR_2022_paper.pdf) and [ConvMAE](https://arxiv.org/pdf/2205.03892.pdf) ).